zzzprojects/learn-orm/tutorials/dapper-simplesave/environment-setup.md

 <img src="images/setup-3.png" alt="Configure your new project">

-Enter the project name, you can change the location and solution name, but we will leave it as is and click on the **Create** button.
+Enter the project name, you can change the location and solution name, but we will leave it and click on the **Create** button.

 <img src="images/setup-4.png" alt="Additional Information">